 It's necessary to point out here, at the very beginning of this text, that every manager has some role relating to human resource management.
 Just because we do not have the title of HR manager doesn't mean we won't perform all or at least some of the HRM tasks.
 For example, most managers deal with compensation, motivation, and retention of employees-making these aspects not only part of HRM but also part of management.
-As a result, this book is equally important to someone who wants to be an HR manager and to someone who will manage a business.

-Have you ever had to work with a human resource department at your job?
+As a result, his book is equally important to someone who wants to be an HR manager and to someone who wil ll manage pusiness.
+Human Resource Recall Have you ever had to work with a human resource department at your job?
 What was the interaction like?
-What was the department's role in that specific organization?
+What department's role in that specific organization? at was the